ashleysommer/sanic-plugin-toolkit/README.rst

 |Build Status| |Latest Version| |Supported Python versions| |License|

-Welcome to the Sanic Plugins Framework README file.
+Welcome to the Sanic Plugins Framework.

+**Notice:** Sanic-Plugins-Framework v0.8.2 *does not work* with Sanic v19.12.
+See `here <https://github.com/huge-success/sanic/issues/1749#issuecomment-571881532>`_ for more details.

 The Sanic Plugins Framework (SPF) is a lightweight python library aimed at making it as simple as possible to build plugins for the Sanic Async HTTP Server.